joga4er/PFAS-SCIEX-Data-Processing-Analysis/README.md

 # 1 Data Analysis Pipeline for targeted LCMS Analysis (data_analysis.ipynb)
+Jupyter notebook (python based), which processes data from Sciex QTOF high resolution liquit chromatography - tandem mass spectroscopy (LCMS-MS) and evaluates quality control criteria in line with EPA1633A.
+It takes raw data (exported tables from SCIEX Analyst Software) from two methods containing targeted PFAS compounds, combines the methods for each batch, and computes the following :
+- retention time differences (RTD) to related extracted internal standard
+- method detection limits (MDL)
-Jupyter notebook (python based), which takes raw liquit chromatography mass spectroscopy (LCMS) data (exported table from SCIEX Analyst Software), computes retention time differences (RTD) to related extracted internal standard, method detection limits, recovery rates (RR) or standard response deviations (RSD), and ion abundance ratio deviations (IARD).
+- extracted internal standard (EIS) recovery rates (RR) or standard response deviations (RSD)
+- ion abundance ratio deviations (IARD).
 Generates plots, flags concentration values according to QAQC criteria, and writes results to excel.
 Creates long format table (.csv) for data publications.
-The analysis is targeted at the precedure of the Lohmann lab located at University of Rhode Island at the graduate school of oceanography.
+The analysis is targeted at the precedure of the Lohmann lab located at University of Rhode Island at the Graduate School of Oceanography.

 ### Workflow
 Collect all input data in a project directory of your choice and run the script **create_project_folder.ipynb**.
 Make sure you set the path variable **project_folder** accordingly.
 The script creates templates for your input parameters (recovery_or_standard_response_thresholds.csv, rt_iar_thresholds_channel_selection.csv, sample_parameters.csv and simulation_parameters.csv) based on sample and compound names extracted from your raw data.